sunpy/sunpy.org/posts/2019/Part3.rst

 still, my implementation is not performing the way it should.
 So it is clear that there are some bugs still present.
 So began the process of bug hunting.
 Being such a complex algorithm find those hidden bugs was a challenge.
-I had many of “Eureka” moments which later turned out to be false alarms.
+I had many of "Eureka" moments which later turned out to be false alarms.
 There were a few moments when I actually got frustrated and thought of moving to something else.
 But I stuck to it, hoping I will find it soon.